The geometry of 2-calibrated manifolds

-Thus it is possible to find sequences of A.H. sections $\tau_k$ of $E_k$ uniformly transversal along $M$ to $Z_k$ and vanishing at $y$.
-Hence ${\tau_k}_{\mid M}$ are uniformly transversal to $Z_k$ and vanishing at $y$.
+Thus it is possible to find sequences of A.H. sections $\tau_k$ of $E_k$ uniformly transverse over $M$ to $Z_k$ and vanishing at $y$.
+Hence ${\tau_k}_{\mid M}$ are uniformly transverse to $Z_k$ and vanishing at $y$.
 Let $W_k={\tau_k}_{\mid M}^{-1}(Z_k)$.
-For all $k\gg1$, by corollary \ref{cor:transD} they are uniformly transversal to $D$ and by lemma \ref{lem:2calstrt} approximately almost complex and therefore 2-calibrated.
+For all $k \gg 1$ by corollary \ref{cor:transD} they are uniformly transverse to $D$, and by lemma \ref{lem:2calstrt} approximately almost complex and therefore 2-calibrated.

-The study its topology is done very much as in the symplectic and contact cases (see the proofs in \cite{Do96,Au97,IMP01}). \end{proof}
+The study of its topology is done very much as in the symplectic and contact cases (see the proofs in \cite{Do96,Au97,IMP01}). \end{proof}

-The next result we want to prove the existence of determinantal submanifolds (proposition \ref{pro:determinantal}), that is still a transversality result for $0$-jets (vector bundles $E_k$), but not anymore to the {\bf 0} section but to a sequence of non-linear approximately holomorphic stratifications.
+The next result we want to prove is the existence of determinantal submanifolds (proposition \ref{pro:determinantal}), which is still a transversality result for $0$-jets (vector bundles $E_k$), but not anymore to the {\bf 0} section but to a sequence of non-linear approximately holomorphic stratifications.

 \begin{proof}[Proof of proposition \ref{pro:determinantal}.]
-Let $E,F\rightarrow M$ be hermitian bundles with connection and let us define the sequence of very ample vector bundles $I_k:=E^*\otimes F\otimes L^{\otimes k}$.
+Let $E,F\rightarrow M$ be Hermitian bundles with connection and let us define the sequence of very ample vector bundles $I_k:=E^*\otimes F\otimes L^{\otimes k}$.
 In the total space of $I_k$ we consider the sequence of stratifications $S_k$ whose strata are $S_{k,i}=\{A\in I_k |\; \mathrm{rank}(A)=i\}$, where $A\in \mathrm{Hom}(E,F\otimes L^{\otimes k})$.